 Are you thinking of making a career change to become a financial advisor?

-How To Become A Financial Advisor In Canada
+Steps to Become A Financial Advisor In Canada

-It helps to have an educational background in finance, like a degree in economics, finance, or a related field.
+Although not mandatory, it helps to have an educational background in finance, like a degree in economics, finance, or a related field.
 Besides a background in finance, you can take on courses that can help you pursue a career as a financial advisor in Canada.
 Again, it is a broad field and several courses that you can take, including:

 - Asset allocation